percona/pmm/docs/how-to/optimize.md

 - `--disable-tablestats-limit`.

 !!! caution alert alert-warning "Important"
-    - These settings can only be used when adding an instance.
+    - These settings are only for adding an instance.
 To change them, you must remove and re-add the instances.
-    - You can only use one of these options when adding an instance.
+    - Only one of these options can be used when adding an instance.

 ## Disable per-table statistics for an instance